 The front lounge also takes on a more domestic look thanks to the settees, where the whole upholstery goes all the way down to the floor rather than stopping at the edge.
 (You can still make a double bed out of the slats you pull out from under the central chest.
 They rest on specially designed struts you can put into position on the settee’s edge.)

 You might expect this in a luxury caravan, but strictly speaking the Altea is Adria’s entry level product.
-All very impressive, as you should expect from a tourer that features in our best caravans guide.
+All very impressive.

 Full review: Adria Altea Dart